DANS-KNAW/easy-springfield/README.md

         Subcommand: add-subtitles-to-presentation -
          Adds one or more subtitles file(s) to an existing presentation.
-If the presentation contains multiple videos the same number of WebVTT files must be specified; they will be added in order to the respective videos.
+If the presentation contains multiple videos the same number of WebVTT files must be specified; they will be added in the specified order to the respective videos.

           -l, --language  <arg>   the ISO 639-1 (two letter) language code -h, --help              Show help message